rbutenuth/mule-quick-starter/README.md

 A tool for faster startup of Mule applications from AnypointStudio.

+My hope is this will be integrated in Studio 7, I opened an idea for that in the Idea Portal: [Improve Startup Time from Mule Apps in Studio 7](https://help.mulesoft.com/s/ideas#0872T000000XaMBQA0).
+Upvotes welcome. :-)

 # Introduction

 With the switch from AnypointStudio 6 (Mule 3) to AnypointStudio 7 (Mule 4), MuleSoft dropped the feature to start a Mule application without Maven.